Danamaz/Portfolio/Readme.txt

-A Porfolio where current and personal works of Danamaz will be saved
+A Porfolio where current and personal works of Danamaz